MIGG-NTU/MIG_Docs/source/groupmeeting/index.rst

 **Under Construction**

-`groupmeeting.ntu <https://github.com/MIGG-NTU/groupmeeting.ntu>`_: groupmeetings and workshops of MIGG and EOS-seismology
+We will move groupmeetings and workshops of MIG and EOS-seismology in `groupmeeting.ntu <https://github.com/MIGG-NTU/groupmeeting.ntu>`_ to this website soon.

 .. toctree::